The HR-Calculus: Enabling Information Processing with Quaternion Algebra: Introduction

-\begin{rem} The quaternion representation of rotations, as compared to Euler angles and real-valued rotation matrix algebras, holds a number of advantages.
-First, real-valued rotation matrices lose a degree of freedom as one of the rotation angles reaches $\frac{\pi}{2}$~\cite{PouriaPhD}.
-However, this is not the case for quaternions, where only the angle and the axis of rotation are required.
-Second, real-valued rotation matrices must have a unit determinant.
+\item\textbf{Dealing with Rotations}: Representing rotations via quaternions, as compared to Euler angles and real-valued rotation matrix algebras, holds a number of advantages.
+First, real-valued rotation matrices lose a degree of freedom as one of the rotation angles reaches $\frac{\pi}{2}$~\cite{PouriaPhD}, whereas this is not the case for quaternions.\footnote{This is a phenomena referred to as algebraic gimbal-lock~\cite{PouriaPhD,Kuipers}.} Second, real-valued rotation matrices must have a unit determinant.
 This is hard to guarantee after many rotations have been computed due to the finite accuracy of computer operations.
-This problem does not arise in the quaternion representation~\cite{Cyrus,PouriaPhD}. \end{rem}
+This problem does not arise in the quaternion representation~\cite{Cyrus,PouriaPhD}.
+This vantage point is used in aerospace~\cite{Kuipers,PouriaPhD}, body motion tracking~\cite{QRKHS}, and modelling of quantum computing gates~\cite{QuantComplier}.

+\item\textbf{Solving Differential Equations}: In engineering, behaviour of most physical phenomena is explainable via a set of real-valued differential equations.
+Finding, even numerical solutions to these equations in the real domain is not a straightforward affair.
+However, using transformations such as the Fourier and Z-transforms allow transition to a new complex-valued domain, where solutions are attainable with relative ease.
+The quaternion domain accommodates for similar approaches in cases where the underlying signal is two or three-dimensional, e.g. multi-channel sound processing~\cite{3DS,MUSIC}, colour image processing~\cite{Image-2}, and communication techniques that adopt space-time-polarisation multiplexing~\cite{Comm1,Comm2}.

-\begin{rem} Importantly, there seems to be an inherent relation between the formulation in \eqref{eq:QuaternionRotation} and the algebraic Lyapunov and Riccati recursions, two of the most fundamental equations in adaptive signal processing and control~\cite{Stengel}.
-This is explored in SM-1.
-Moreover, in Example~\ref{Example:Qubit}, we show how to leverage the division algebra of quaternions to model/track status of qubits. \end{rem}
+\end{itemize} Moreover, in a number of applications, such as power system modelling, both of the raised issues come into play~\cite{Phase3Freq,3DElec,Rus,NotQ}.
+In these applications a straightforward notion of phase makes extracting and dealing with angles and frequency more efficient and their computations more accurate, e.g. see Section~\ref{Sec:Kalman} and SM-8.
+Finally, it should be noted that there seems to be an inherent relation between the formulation in \eqref{eq:QuaternionRotation} and the algebraic Lyapunov and Riccati recursions, two of the most fundamental equations in adaptive signal processing and control~\cite{Stengel}, which is further explored in SM-1.